exograd/erl-cmdline/README.md

 command line arguments.

-While similar to [getopt](https://github.com/jcomellas/getopt), erl-cmdline improves argument handling and add supports for commands.
+While similar to [getopt](https://github.com/jcomellas/getopt), erl-cmdline improves argument handling and add support for commands.

 # Example
-An escript demonstrating multiple use cases can be found at `example/options_and_arguments.erl`.
+An escript demonstrating multiple use cases can be found [in the `example` directory](example/options_and_arguments.erl).
 Note that the `cmdline` application must be built before running it:

 ```sh
     make build